 “In those days a decree went out from Caesar Augustus that the whole world should be enrolled.
 This was the first enrollment, when Quirinius was governor of Syria.
 So all went to be enrolled, each to his own town.
 And Joseph too went up from Galilee from the town of Nazareth to Judea, to the city of David that is called Bethlehem, because he was of the house and family of David, to be enrolled with Mary, his betrothed, who was with child.
 While they were there, the time came for her to have her child, and she gave birth to her firstborn son.
 She wrapped him in swaddling clothes and laid him in a manger, because there was no room for them in the inn.”
 (Lk 2:1–7, NAB)

-When the angels went away from them to heaven, the shepherds said to one another, ‘Let us go, then, to Bethlehem to see this thing that has taken place, which the Lord has made known to us.’
-So they went in haste and found Mary and Joseph, and the infant lying in the manger.
-When they saw this, they made known the message that had been told them about this child.
-All who heard it were amazed by what had been told them by the shepherds.
-And Mary kept all these things, reflecting on them in her heart.
-Then the shepherds returned, glorifying and praising God for all they had heard and seen, just as it had been told to them.”
-(Lk 2:8–20, NAB)
+So they hurried off and found Mary and Joseph, and the baby, who was lying in the manger.
+When they had seen him, they spread the word concerning what had been told them about this child, and all who heard it were amazed at what the shepherds said to them.
+But Mary treasured up all these things and pondered them in her heart.
+The shepherds returned, glorifying and praising God for all the things they had heard and seen, which were just as they had been told.”
+(Lk 2:8–20, NIV)

-How do the following proclamations impact your outlook on this sinful world?
-One: Joseph is told that Mary’s son, Jesus, “will save his people from their sins.”
-Two: the angel said to the shepherds: “Do not be afraid; for behold, I proclaim to you good news of great joy that will be for all the people.
-For today in the city of David a savior has been born for you who is Messiah and Lord.”
+How do these two proclamations impact your outlook on this sinful world?
+One: Joseph is told that Mary’s son, Jesus, “will save his people from their sins.’”
+Two: the angel said to the shepherds: “Do not be afraid.
+I bring you good news that will cause great joy for all the people.
+Today in the town of David a Saviour has been born to you.”